Updating Results

 This is one of the first masters degrees accredited nationally by the Australian Association of Social Workers (AASW) and has been determined to meet the Australian Social Work Education and Accreditation Standards (ASWEAS).
 A master's degree in social work is a portable qualification, enabling you to work nationally or internationally.

 The course is led by highly qualified, experienced, research-active and accessible experts in the field, with strong ties to the profession and community services.
-Their expertise encompasses specialist knowledge in particular fields of practice including: Mental health, child and family practice, health, ageing and substance abuse.
+Their expertise encompasses specialist knowledge in particular fields of practice including mental health, child and family practice, health, disability, ageing, criminal justice and substance abuse.

 We give you strong research preparation through specific skill development in social work research.
 This is important in teaching you to utilise current research to inform your practice and as preparation for research studies